What is Professional Liability Insurance?

 - Ask Harvard Western Insurance for safety and compliance information.

-Contact Harvard Western Insurance today to learn how professional liability insurance can be used as part of your total risk management program.
+Contact Harvard Western Insurance today to learn how professional liability insurance can be part of your total risk management program.

-This Coverage Insights is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
+Insights are not intended to be exhaustive, nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel or an insurance professional for appropriate advice.